Most people who find a Centipede in their home or yard wonder, “Are Centipedes poisonous?” The answer is yes.

+Watch out for centipede bites!
 Centipedes have poisonous jaws and inject venom with them.
 Large centipedes, like the one pictured above, can break through human skin.
 Centipede bites are like a bee sting and cause pain and swelling.
-The bigger the Centipede, the bigger the bite.
+The bigger the centipede, the bigger the bite.

 Centipedes in Arizona

-Responsible Pest Control Mesa AZ – Making Happy Customers in: Chandler, Mesa, Phoenix, Glendale, Scottsdale, Gilbert, Queen Creek, Maricopa, & surrounding areas.
+Delivering effective Pest Control in Chandler, Mesa, Phoenix, Glendale, Scottsdale, Gilbert, Queen Creek, Maricopa, & surrounding areas.